zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 The children node for 'petal length <= 1.75' are shown on lines 4 and 11.
 Line 4 is when the decision is true and line 11 is when the decision is false.
-Thus, we can see that the two children are either consecutive (if one of both of them are leaves), or they are linked by the vertical lines.
-Thus, the nested structure spells out the entire tree, with all leaf nodes showing the "class" of that region.
+Thus, we can see that the two children of a node are either consecutive (if one of both of them are leaves), or they are linked by the vertical lines.
+Thus, the nested structure represents the entire tree, with all leaf nodes showing the "class" of that region.

 ---